 If you want to join the discussion group, please send us an email at firstname.lastname@example.org

 While the date and time of the meetings are posted publicly, the group meeting location/Zoom video details are confidential to respect group members and the conversations that will be shared.
-Information on how to join will only be available to participants who sign up by emailing us at email@example.com.
+Information on how to join will only be provided to participants who sign up by emailing us at email@example.com or register directly here

 As much as we appreciate allies, these meetings are for Black students only.
 Check out our Upcoming Events or follow our Instagram/Facebook pages (@trent.bss) for educational programming that is open to allies and the wider campus community.

 If you want to get in touch with Black Student Support send us an email at firstname.lastname@example.org or get social with us on Facebook or Instagram: @trent.bss